 Home fire safety visits are changing.
-Our Public Safety teams and operational crews will begin delivering 'Safe and Well' visits in 2018 in line with the overarching national strategy of 'Fire as a Health Asset'.
+Our Prevention and Protection teams and operational crews will begin delivering 'Safe and Well' visits in 2018 in line with the overarching national strategy of 'Fire as a Health Asset'.

 Humberside Fire and Rescue Service (HFRS) hosted a successful Safe and Well Conference at The Village Hotel on 9 November 2017.